jboss-developer/jboss-eap-quickstarts/bean-validation/README.md

 This quickstart provides Arquillian tests.
 By default, these tests are configured to be skipped as Arquillian tests require the use of a container.

-1. Make sure you have started the JBoss EAP server as described above.
+1. Make sure you have started the ${product.name} server as described above.
 2. Open a command prompt and navigate to the root directory of this quickstart.
 3. Type the following command to run the test goal with the following profile activated:

         mvn clean test -Parq-wildfly-remote

-You can also let Arquillian manage the JBoss EAP server by using the `arq-wildfly-managed` profile.
+You can also let Arquillian manage the ${product.name} server by using the `arq-wildfly-managed` profile.
 For more information about how to run the Arquillian tests, see [Run the Arquillian Tests](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/RUN_ARQUILLIAN_TESTS.md#run-the-arquillian-tests).

 Investigate the Console Output